solana-developers/solana-cookbook/docs/references/basic-transactions.md

 [1]: https://docs.solana.com/developing/runtime-facilities/programs#system-program

-## Sending SPL-Tokens
+## Sending SPL Tokens

-Any tokens other than SOL currently use the [Token Program][1] to be transferred.
-In order to send a SPL token, you need to know their SPL token account address.
+Use the [Token Program][1] to transfer SPL Tokens.
+In order to send a SPL token, you need to know its SPL token account address.
 You can both get the address and send tokens with the following example.

 <SolanaCodeGroup>